bdcbqa314159/reading_books/TimeLine.md

 - Credit Risk by M. Capiński and T. Zastawniak
 - Numerical Methods in Finance with C++ by M. Capiński and T. Zastawniak
 - Riemannian Geometry by Peter Petersen
+- Deciphering Object-Oriented Programming with C++ by Dorothy R. Kirk